georgecatalin/ABAP_ModulePoolProgamming/README.md

 - how to create modal box screens
 - how to create and populate Tabs with Tab Strip Wizard
 - how to integrate multiple ABAP programs in a single program
 - how to use the AT EXIT-COMMAND to avoid the validation of an I/O control
+- how to change the properties of the fields in a screen dynamically at runtime
+- how to create and populate a drop-down list control

 The source code was committed using ABAPGit and is contained within a package called ZGEORGECA.